rstriekwold/trainingmaterial26sept/07__exercise-using-variables/README.md

 2. Open folder in the root named **07__exercise-using-variables**

-3. In this foler, create file variable-files.robot and copy the contents from here [variable-files.robot](variable-files.robot)
+3. In this folder, create file variable-files.robot and copy the contents from here [variable-files.robot](variable-files.robot)

-4. In this foler, create file PythonVariables.py and copy the contents from here [PythonVariables.py](PythonVariables.py)
+4. In this folder, create file PythonVariables.py and copy the contents from here [PythonVariables.py](PythonVariables.py)

-5. In this foler, create file YamlVariables.yaml and copy the contents from here [YamlVariables.yaml](YamlVariables.yaml)
+5. In this folder, create file YamlVariables.yaml and copy the contents from here [YamlVariables.yaml](YamlVariables.yaml)

-6. In this foler, create file DynamicVariables.py and copy the contents from here [DynamicVariables.py](DynamicVariables.py)
+6. In this folder, create file DynamicVariables.py and copy the contents from here [DynamicVariables.py](DynamicVariables.py)

-7. In this foler, create file EnvVariables.py and copy the contents from here [EnvVariables.py](EnvVariables.py)
+7. In this folder, create file EnvVariables.py and copy the contents from here [EnvVariables.py](EnvVariables.py)

 8. Specific to YAML, In the **root** folder, create file requirements.txt and copy the contents from here [requirements.txt](../requirements.txt)